 The first step in figuring out how to use links in your favor is uncovering current methods that might be hurting you.
 Let's take a look at three reasons people may not click on your links.

-1. The Link Length Makes Them Look Spammy
+1. The Link Length Makes It Look Spammy

-When it comes to marketing, earning consumers' trust is essential.
+Earning consumers' trust is essential when it comes to marketing.
 Unfortunately, autogenerated links often include superfluous characters.

-More than looking long and unsightly, they can also appear untrustworthy.
+More than looking long and unsightly, they can appear untrustworthy.
 Most online consumers today are at least somewhat aware of the dangers of the internet.
-No one wants to fall victim to a malware attack or similar cybercriminal behavior.
-As such, for them, links that look even slightly suspicious probably aren't worth the risk.
+No one wants to fall victim to a malware attack or similar cyber criminal behavior.
+So to many people, links that look even slightly suspicious aren't worth the risk.

 To prevent consumers from prematurely dismissing your links as spam, it helps to shorten your permalinks.
 This is easy to do in WordPress.
 Simply click into the title box of your post or page, then click on Edit next to the Permalink field:

-With permalinks, the best practice is to include only what's necessary.
-For example, boil it down to the main keywords that indicate what the post is about – in fact, you could even simply use the focus keyword of your post.
+The best practice with permalinks is to include only what's necessary.
+For example, boil it down to the main keywords that indicate what the post is about.
+In fact, you could even simply use the focus keyword of your post.

 2. Your Links Don’t Stand Out

-Similar to Call To Action (CTA) buttons, it's important to make sure your links are properly placed and visible.
-People won't know to click on a link or button if they don't even realize it's there.
+Similar to call to action (CTA) buttons, it's important to make sure your links are properly placed and visible.
+People won't click on a link or button if they don't realize it's there.

 On most platforms, the default setting for hyperlinks is blue.
-This helps people recognize a link, and as such, will hopefully lead them to relevant content.
+This helps people recognize a link that will hopefully lead them to relevant content.

 To make your links stand out, consider using bold colors that are a sharp contrast to the other elements on the page.
-To choose colors that are contrasting in a complementing way, you might use a tool such as Color Safe:
+To choose colors that contrast in a complementary way, you might use a tool such as Color Safe:

 Color Safe makes it easier to generate a color palette based on your brand colors.
 It also helps by recommending colors that won't hurt content accessibility.